Buffy let herself into Spike's home the following afternoon. He had told her to just come up

 her flushed skin.
 Moving to her side, he'd break way from her mouth to begin traveling down her

-After loving her with his mouth, he'd move next to her as she calmed.
+He'd kiss her inner thigh, then move next to her as she calmed.
 Gently, he'd run his fingers up

 and down the center of her body, the fine sheen of perspiration over her skin making her shine.